Chair, Board of Advisors

 Following law school, Andrew served as a judicial clerk to the Honorable Kenneth L. Ryskamp, Federal District Judge, Southern District of Florida, and to the Honorable Brent E. Dickson of the Supreme Court of Indiana.
 Before joining the Sagamore Institute, Andrew practiced business and environmental law with the Indianapolis firm Kroger, Gardis and Regas.
 While at the firm, Andrew was introduced to the world of environmental law while working on a large PCB contamination case, and he has remained passionate about environmental issues since that time.
 He left the firm to join the Indiana Office of the Attorney General and practiced in Criminal Appeals, arguing multiple cases before the Indiana Court of Appeals and Indiana Supreme Court.
 He also worked for the Office of Assistant Chief Counsel, U.S. Customs and Border Protection, where he assisted with issues as diverse as collecting duties from importers of counterfeit goods to environmental cleanups at Border Patrol stations.

 Andrew was born and raised in the Midwest, living in Iowa and Kansas before moving to Indiana.
-He now lives in Indianapolis with his wife and four children.
+He now lives in Indianapolis with his wife and five children.
 In his free time, he enjoys spending time with his family, reading, and managing his fantasy football teams.

 Board of Advisors